axionaxprotocol/axionax-web/README.md

 ## �📖 About

-This is the **official web interface** for the AxionAX Protocol - a next-generation Layer-1 blockchain designed for high-performance decentralized compute markets.
+This is the **official web interface** for the axionax protocol - a next-generation Layer-1 blockchain designed for high-performance decentralized compute markets.

-### Part of AxionAX Ecosystem
+### Part of axionax Ecosystem

-This web interface connects to the core AxionAX Protocol:
+This web interface connects to the core axionax protocol:

 - **Protocol Core**: [`../axionax-core`](../axionax-core) - Rust/Python blockchain implementation
 - **SDK**: [`../axionax-sdk-ts`](../axionax-sdk-ts) - TypeScript SDK (used by this interface)